Table of Contents

 At Baremetrics, we call this an Autopilot forecast.
 Instead of growing at a flat rate each month, your growth rate will change depending on the performance of the prior 3-6 months, eventually leveling out.

-This way, you’re not only capturing the growth rate of the past few months but also changes to revenue growth.
+This way, you’re capturing the growth rate of the past few months and changes to revenue growth.

 Creating a Revenue Model